kylehotchkiss/grads/README.md

-# Grads
+# grads
 This is the source code to a small API server that can be used to get simple data about wind for nearly any point on the globe, and many miles above it.
-It's based on NOAA's various weather data available in GRaDS, which is a live but complex 3D grid dataset created for visualizations and predictions.
+It's based on NOAA's various weather data available in GrADS, which is a live but complex 3D grid dataset created for visualizations and predictions.
 I've found this data accurate enough for things like trajectory predictions for ballooning, and think it would be nice for other sorts of physics simulation work as well.

 # Usage
 Right now, the API only works for simple requests (single location).
 Access it like so -